AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 ## The A* Pathfinder
 My interpretation of an A* pathfinding algorithm.
 Adjacent nodes are stored in a sorted list.
-The nodes with the lowest f-value are explored first, wherethe f-value is simply the sum of the path length from the start to the node and the distance from the node to the goal.
+The nodes with the lowest f-value are explored first, where the f-value is simply the sum of the path length from the start to the node and the distance from the node to the goal.

 ## The Maze Router Pathfinder